-A Return to Salem’s Lot is a 1987 horror feature film written, directed and executive produced by Larry Cohen (It’s Alive; God Told Me To; The Stuff).
+A Return to Salem’s Lot is a 1987 horror film written, directed and executive produced by Larry Cohen (It’s Alive; God Told Me To; The Stuff).
 It was shot back-to-back with It’s Alive III: Island of the Alive.
-As the title indicates, the film is a sequel to TV mini series Salem’s Lot (1979) and is only very loosely based on characters created by Stephen King.
+As the title indicates, the film is a sequel to the TV mini-series Salem’s Lot (1979) and is only very loosely based on characters created by Stephen King.

 Joe Weber (Moriarty), an amoral anthropologist, has been lumbered with his dysfunctional adolescent son and returns to Salem’s Lot, the town of his birth, to find that it has been taken over by the undead.
 A few living people are kept around to provide blood for the vampires and to operate the gas station and shops in the daytime.

 Knowing of the anthropologist’s refusal to moralise about other people’s lifestyles (in the opening scene he is seen refusing to interfere in a human sacrifice and concerned only for the quality of the film he is shooting), the vampires employ him to write their story.